ridhlab/ridhlab/README.md

 ![badge-codewars](https://www.codewars.com/users/ridlwan17/badges/small)

 Code learner.
 Have interest in programming and also having curiosity about implemention of technology.
-Regularly write articles on [Medium](https://dharidwan.medium.com/).

 <p align='center'>
 <a href="https://www.linkedin.com/in/dharidwanid/" target="blank">